Layers of the Onion

 Sometimes meditation can very confusing, even infuriating.
 Like any skill, as it develops you experience many apparent obstacles to your progress, each bringing new challenges.
 Each time you think you’ve got a handle on what you’re doing, a new problem seems to arise.
-And the mistake we can make at those ties is to think it is us doing something wrong.
-But it’s not.
+And the mistake we can make at those times is to think we’re doing something wrong.

 It’s simply the re-balancing process of meditation at work.

 For brevity’s sake I’ll call it ‘stuff’.

 Throughout our life we gather layers of this stuff like old scars, or like an onion growing larger.
 It’s inevitable – a natural part of life.
 And when we begin to meditate, or practice yoga, or even take a very peaceful holiday where we do nothing, these layers, which have been kept compressed by the ceaseless activity of our life, naturally rise into our awareness.
 It’s a natural process of mind and body using the space that’s appeared, to rebalance and heal themselves.

 And we experience the appearance of these layers as anxiety, or aching muscles, or we feel emotional or depressed for no reason – the layers can appear as anything, even sudden illness.

 Incidentally, this is why a lot of people get sick when they go on holiday, or even die when they retire – because in the sudden space that’s been created after a life of high activity, as the layers of compressed ‘stuff’ rise up, all kinds of mental and physical stress appears.

 It’s also why we age so badly if we never take account of the accumulated garbage of our life, as it sits within us.
 When our life becomes a constant process of gaining stuff, but never letting it go, the hidden tensions we’ve accumulated in our body distort our face and body and make us susceptible to illnesses of all kinds, and we age badly.